sipherr/depression/README.md

 - spinach

 ## Fruit
 - olives – check the ingredients! see my olive post. be super careful about which brands you buy here too, many have preservatives and flavours and dyes.
-Vinegars:

-apple cider vinegar – try to get the organic stuff so there aren’t dyes and flavours added
+## Vinegars
+- applice cider

-Oils:
+## Oils:

-coconut oil – get unrefined.
+- coconut oil – get unrefined.
 And try to avoid the Nutiva brand.
-It’s everywhere but it doesn’t taste as good, and I’ve had ones that have gone bad before. olive oil – make sure your olive oil is pure olive oil.
+It’s everywhere but it doesn’t taste as good, and I’ve had ones that have gone bad before.
+- olive oil – make sure your olive oil is pure olive oil.
 Sometimes it’s also soybean oil!

-Spices/Seasonings
+## Spices/Seasonings
 - salt
 - pepper
 - marjoram